Grant Ginder: Career

 While in college, Ginder worked as an intern in the offices of U.S. Representative Loretta Sanchez.
 Upon completing his education, Ginder served as a speechwriter for John Podesta at the Center for American Progress.
 In 2009, he published his first novel, This is How it Starts, a story of young government employees and interns working in Washington, D.C.
-Politico called the novel an examination of Washington's "power elite" -- "sharply observed" and "packed with sly humor."
+Politico called the novel an examination of Washington's "power elite": "sharply observed" and "packed with sly humor."

 In 2013, Ginder published the novel Driver's Education.
 In a starred review, the industry publication Booklist called the book, "lively, funny, gritty, and achingly real," comparing Ginder to novelists Junot Díaz and Michael Chabon.
 In The Boston Globe, critic Karen Campbell called the work "engaging, colorful, direct, and imaginative," and "a stirring, memorable trip."
-The New Yorker magazine called the work "a sensitively observed story," about "lessons that bear repeating."
-As of 2020, Ginder lives in Brooklyn, and teaches writing at New York University, his alma mater.
+The New Yorker called the work "a sensitively observed story," about "lessons that bear repeating."
+As of 2026, Ginder lives in Brooklyn, and teaches writing at New York University, his alma mater.